Britain's self-referral testing website closes after "significant demand"

+"The reason the website stopped taking bookings was that all of the available slots had gone.
+It'll be back up and running when the next batch of slots are available for each given day," the spokesman told reporters.
+An existing system for employers of the National Health Service to book tests for workers and tests done in hospitals or other clinical settings would continue alongside the new program, he said.

-Some 23,560 tests were carried out on April 22 - the latest day for which data is publicly available, and Hancock said on Thursday that Britain now had a testing capacity of 51,000.
-Hancock told the BBC fewer people had been coming forward for testing because of the complexity of the previous booking process.
+Some 23,560 tests were carried out on April 22 the latest day for which data is publicly available, and Britain now has a testing capacity of just over 51,000.

 - READ MORE ON: